So I checked the email during the top of the hour break and there's a note there.

 How in the world can proper medical screenings be taking place when they are in these centers for such a short period of time?

-He said, That's a good question.
+He said, that's a good question.

-We can't, and his point was that a number of these children are arriving sick, infected with some pretty bad diseases.
+And his point was that a number of these children are arriving sick, infected with some pretty bad diseases, hepatitis, TB, lice, any number of things.

-And not to say anything about that, but they called here and said everything about it.
+But they called here and said everything about it.

 They told the story they were told not to tell by their bishop.